ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 ### Climate normalisation

-The distinction between climate normalisation and anomalies with the simple approach described above is that instead of taking the highest temperature (also an option but would result in a different type of normalisation), climate scientists will average a significant subset of the dataset (or average the *whole* dataset) and use that as the basis of what is "normal".
+The distinction between climate normalisation and the simple approach described above is that instead of taking the highest temperature (also an option but would result in a different type of normalisation), climate scientists will average a significant subset of the dataset (or average the *whole* dataset) and use that as the basis of what is "normal".
 The subset of data is called the reference period (see below).
 Furthermore, instead of dividing by the maximum value, scientists subtract the specific value from the normal value.
 This will yield results that can be above or below the normal value.
 These are the anomalies.

 For example, the average maximum temperature for Hobart (Tasmania, Australia), 1918-2021, is 17.2°C. If today's temperature is 21.3°C, the anomaly is 4.1°C. If tomorrow's maximum temperature will be 15.7°C, the anomaly will be -1.5°C.